sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 Here is an example of a Start layout on a device where Office 2016 is pre-installed:

 ![Start layout with Office 2016](images/start-layout-office2016.png)

-> [!Note]
-> Tile sizes and positions may vary based on the device SKU, region, and the size of the Start layout.

 ### Download Office